 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Prada Group reported total greenhouse gas emissions of approximately 306,548,000 kg CO2e.
-This figure includes 6,809,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 29,911,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity.
+In 2023, Prada reported total carbon emissions of approximately 306,548,000 kg CO2e.
+This figure includes 6,809,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 4,769,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity.
 The majority of their emissions, approximately 294,970,000 kg CO2e, fall under Scope 3, which includes all other indirect emissions in the value chain.
-Prada has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 29.4% by 2026, using 2019 as the base year.
-Additionally, they plan to cut Scope 3 emissions by 42% by 2029 from the same base year.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to 1.5°C. Overall, Prada's commitment to sustainability reflects a proactive approach to addressing climate change, with a clear focus on reducing their carbon footprint across all scopes of emissions.
+Prada has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 29.4% by 2026, using 2019 as the base year.
+Additionally, the company targets a 42% reduction in absolute Scope 3 emissions by 2029 from the same base year.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Prada's commitment to sustainability reflects a proactive approach to addressing climate change within the textiles, apparel, footwear, and luxury goods sector, with a focus on significant emissions reductions in the near term.

 Access structured emissions data, company-specific emission factors, and source documents